efekarakus/efekarakus-blog/_posts/2020-07-25-data-and-go-package-design.md

 The `Repository` method still outputs a `github.Repository` type which leaks the internals of the package.
 A reader knows that the package uses and only works with the `github` dependency.
-Instead, if we define our own `gitrepo.Repository` type then internally the `Repository` method can choose to either output a `github.Repository` or `gitlab.Repository`.
+Instead, if we define our own `gitrepo.Repository` type then internally the `Repository` method can choose to either use a `github.Repository` or `gitlab.Repository`.

 ```go
 package repo